-In the world of great white sharks, perhaps one of the greatest was discovered in this lifetime.
+In the world of great white sharks, perhaps one of the greatest was discovered during our lifetime.

-This great white shark, known as Deep Blue, is the largest great white shark ever caught on camera by scientists and marine biologists.
+The colossal monster known as Deep Blue is the largest great white shark ever caught on camera by scientists and marine biologists.

 Continue reading if you dare to learn more about this fascinating, one-of-a-kind sea creature.